Whole Life Insurance

 Whole life insurance is a good solution for a family’s long term needs.
 For example, if a person wants to provide protection for their spouse and children over a lifetime, then whole life insurance is a good fit.
 Not only does this insurance protect the family’s income and education plans, later on it can protect their retirement and estate goals too.

 Insurance is the only way to be sure that a tax free lump sum of cash comes in, just at the exact time needed, to keep your family’s current lifestyle.

 Insurance helps a family survive and pay the bills when a wage earner dies and no more pay cheques are coming in.
 In situations where people die suddenly without insurance, it often becomes difficult to pay everyday bills, never mind finding the money to fund your child’s education.
-Often, there is already an education plan in place but with no salary day to day living expenses and surprises, necessitate cashing those savings in to pay current bills.
+Often, if there is already an education plan in place but day to day living expenses and surprises, necessitate cashing those in to pay current bills.

-There can be numerous costs and taxes at death.
-Sometimes these costs are substantial and cause devastation to an estate, family or business.
+Even longer term, there can be numerous costs and taxes at death.
+Sometimes these costs are substantial and cause devastation to the estate, family and business, if any.
 Insurance is the only way to be sure you’re family has a tax free lump sum of cash, just at the exact time these taxes and costs occur.

 Remember, over time your insurance needs will evolve, so if you can focus on the long term now, you may find whole life insurance can be a more cost effective choice than term life insurance.